scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 ### Using sbt with larger projects

-For little projects, that’s all that sbt requires to run.
-For larger projects that require dependencies or sbt plugins, you’ll want to create an organized directory structure.
-The rest of this section demonstrates that structure.
+For a little project, that’s all that sbt requires to run.
+For larger projects that require many source code files, dependencies, or sbt plugins, you’ll want to create an organized directory structure.
+The rest of this section demonstrates the structure that sbt uses.

 ### The sbt directory structure